 The end of autumn marks the beginning of the festivals across the Globe.

-Deepabali or Diwali (October 27, this year), celebrated in almost every part of India, is an annual affair which in popular parlance is about Sri Ram ascending the throne of Ayodhya after 14 years of self-imposed banishment to honour his father’s promise to his step mother.
+Deepavali or Diwali (November 14, this year), celebrated in almost every part of India, is an annual affair which in popular parlance is about Sri Ram ascending the throne of Ayodhya after 14 years of self-imposed banishment to honour his father’s promise to his stepmother.

 The rituals, however, vary from region to region.
 Up North and down South, and in West and Central India too, it’s about worshipping the Goddess of wealth Laxmi.
 In Bengal, Kali is worshipped on Diwali, the darkest night of the traditional month.